MindDrive: A Vision-Language-Action Model for Autonomous Driving via Online Reinforcement Learning: Experiments

 \subsection{Qualitative Results}

-We present a qualitative comparison between the IL and RL versions of MindDrive in Fig.~\ref{fig: visulation}.
+We present a qualitative comparison between the IL and online RL versions of MindDrive in the Bench2Drive lane-follow scenario, as shown in Fig.~\ref{fig: visulation}.
 The IL paradigm exhibits strong task-specific competence, such as issuing timely stop commands for early braking.
 However, IL-only MindDrive struggles in dynamic and interactive scenarios, especially in those requiring complex decision-making (\textit{e.g.}, determining the optimal timing for lane changes).
-After RL training, MindDrive selects more robust meta-actions in challenging scenarios, resulting in safer and more decisive lane-change behaviors.
-These qualitative results demonstrate that the RL stage substantially enhances the VLM’s high-level reasoning and decision-making capabilities, enabling it to handle complex and uncertain traffic environments better.
+After Online RL training, MindDrive selects more robust meta-actions in challenging scenarios, resulting in safer and more decisive lane-change behaviors.

+These qualitative results demonstrate that the online RL stage substantially enhances the VLM’s high-level reasoning and decision-making capabilities, enabling it to better handle complex and uncertain traffic environments.